-Over the past 19 years, we have delivered dynamic, interactive seminars and webinars to thousands of working parents and carers globally, through webinars, seminars, workshops, clinics, consultations, videos, podcasts, articles and curated resources.
+Over the past 19 years, we have delivered dynamic, interactive support to tens of thousands of working parents and carers globally, through webinars, seminars, workshops, clinics, consultations, videos, podcasts, articles and curated resources.
 We understand the challenges parents/carers face in balancing work and family life and also appreciate that time is very limited.
 We aim to provide practical, realistic advice in a succinct manner giving all employees (specialisng in supporting parents & carers) the skills to make life at home less stressful.

 To the Employer:

 - A valuable opportunity to show genuine concern, interest and empathy with working parents.
 Sending a clear signal that you take their work-life balance seriously.

 - Enhanced image as an ‘Employer of Choice’

 - Seminars/webinars held at a time and place convenient to you with minimal encroachment on work time and at negligible expense.

 - An opportunity for all employees at whatever stage in their career to network and share experiences with their colleagues.
 Everyone is on the same level as parents.

 To the Employee:

 - A wealth of practical advice, experience and information from expert teachers and parents.

 - Promotes ongoing informal networking, sharing ideas and support for parents in the workplace.

 - Reduces stress and feelings of guilt about time spent away from home.

 We are totally flexible and happy to tailor make sessions to suit your specific needs.
 Seminars/webinars are typically 60 minutes over lunchtime but they can also be scheduled at any time of day and for more extended periods of 90 or 120 minutes.
 They are equally applicable to men and women, parents or carers and all members of staff at any level in the organisation.
 We liaise with the requirements of human resources, diversity teams and family networks to help and advise on which areas to focus according to the specific needs of your employees.

 Usually delivered over lunchtime for 60 minutes to groups of 10-100.
 Includes a structured presentation, comprehensive notes and Q&A. The notes enable working parents to share content with partners or carers at home, ensuring a more consistent approach and ‘united front’.
 Examples of topics: